jbird186/foresee/README.md

 #### Static Variables

-Static variables can be defined like `$static type name: init`. `init` is optional, and must be a literal integer or string.
+Static variables can be defined like `static type name: init`. `init` is optional, and must be a literal integer or string.
 If `init` is not specified, static variables will be automatically initialized with zero'd bytes. `type` can be inferred if an initialization value is used.

 The value of a static variable *always* persists across function calls, even when declared and initialized within a function.

-Global static variables are private by default, but can be shared across files by changing `$static` to `$pub static`.
+Global static variables are private by default, but can be shared across files by changing `static` to `pub static`.

 #### Local Variables